Advanced c interview questions and answers

 2. Data area:

-Note: Default storage class of any local variable is auto.ce and variable will store in the memory unless and until program end.
-For example:
+Note: The default storage class of any local variable is auto.
+This variable will persist in memory until the program concludes.

 #include<stdio.h>